MI2CAST/MI2CAST/docs/micast_guideline.md

 The biological type of the entity involved (e.g, gene, RNA, mRNA, protein, chemical, phenotype, etc).
 We recommend to use the [Molecular Interaction Controlled Vocabulary](https://www.ebi.ac.uk/ols/ontologies/mi), specifically the branches [causal interactor type](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2259) and [interactor type](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_0313)

 ### Activity (SHOULD)
-The molecular function that is involved in the causal interaction.
-To be discussed, see issue [#3](https://github.com/vtoure/MICAST/issues/3).
+The molecular function that is involved in the causal interaction: meaning the function of the entity that causes the regulation or that is regulated.
+We recommend using the [Gene Ontology Molecular Function](http://geneontology.org/) (GO:MF).
+To be further discussed, see issue [#3](https://github.com/vtoure/MICAST/issues/3).

 ## Defining __Causal Interaction__ objects
 The __Causal Interaction__ object is the core element of a causal statement.
 In MICAST, we consider the following terms to be defined for representing a __Causal Interaction__: Regulation, Mechanism, Localisation, Evidence, Reference.

+### Source (MUST)
+The source is the regulator entity of the causal interaction.
+The source Entity must be specified (use the [Identifier](###-Identifier-(MUST))).

+### Target (MUST)
+The target is the regulated entity of the causal interaction.
+The target Entity must be specified (use the [Identifier](###-Identifier-(MUST))).

 ### Regulation (MUST)
 The type of regulation exerced by the source entity upon the target entity.
-Recommendation to come.
+Currently two controlled vocabularies/ontologies can represent this: [Molecular Interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2234) and [Relation Ontology](https://www.ebi.ac.uk/ols/ontologies/ro/properties?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FRO_0002506).
+Recommendation on which one to use to come.

 ### Mechanism (MUST)
 The modification that happens to the target __Entity__ (e.g, phosphorylation, binding, etc).
 We recommend to use the [Molecular Interaction Controlled Vocabulary](https://www.ebi.ac.uk/ols/ontologies/mi), branch [causal interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2233) or branch [interaction type](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_0190).

-### Localisation (MUST)
-Description of the localisation of the causal interaction.
-The causal interaction can occur inside a cell or between two cells.
-We recommend to use the [Gene Ontology Cellular Component](http://geneontology.org/) (GO:CC).
-Alternatively it could also be represented with a combination of GO:CC and the host organism (Species)/Cell Type (to be further developed).

 ### Evidence (MUST)
 The Evidence is a proof of the existence of the causal interaction (e.g, experimental technique, literature curation, computational method, etc).
 We recommend to use the [Evidence & Conclusion Ontology](http://www.evidenceontology.org/)